 Some cool beer festivals are coming up this winter.
 So before we talk about the party, let’s talk about the brew.
 There are over 60 microbreweries, nanobreweries, and brewpubs around town.
 Considering that, its hard to believe that less than a decade ago Chicago had only a handful of local breweries.
 For one, Chicago has a long love for booze.
 But it’s also the home to the Siebel Institute of Technology, a world-renowned brewing academy founded in 1868.
+We even discuss Chicago’s brewing past on the Historic Chicago Walking Bar Tour!
 So why wasn’t there a Chicago craft beer industry until the last few years?

 Chicago’s history in craft beer goes back to 1833.
 Chicago was then a small frontier village with two small batch taverns.
 As the city grew, so did the number of breweries, peaking in the 1880s and 1890s before the larger breweries swallowed the smaller ones.
 But the real hit came with prohibition.
 The local breweries that still operated during those dark years made cereal beer, an essentially non-alcoholic beer.
 However those breweries did not create a strong enough industry to survive when prohibition was repealed.